Updated: 10 Mar, 2021

 - Tusa Hyflex Switch

 - Apeks RK3

 These are the fins that everyone loves.
 You ask any Divemaster what fins they use – most of the time, it’s Mares Avanti Quattros.
 They’re tough, long lasting, comes in some surprisingly visible colours (their red fluoresces, making it the only red fin that looks red at depth.
 It’s like magic if you like red.)
 Easy to find and buy.

 - Tough as hell.

 - Weight is not bad.
-Average, not heavy.
+Lighter than most.

 - Very easy to put on and take off, thanks to the smooth foot pocket and rubber strap.

 - Basic blade style makes it a very versatile fin – any kick style can be done adequately.
 Not bad for kicking in a current.
 Good at everything, not great at anything.

 - Neutrally buoyant – they won’t sink or float.